CHRISCARLON/nwg-innovation-festival-2025-collab-tool/README.md

 ### Backend (Robyn)

 - RESTful API endpoints:
-  - `/street-info` and `/street-info-llm`: Street network and RAMI data
+  - `/street-info` and `/street-info-llm`: Summary of network and RAMI data as well as street manager stats
-  - `/land-use-info` and `/land-use-info-llm`: Land use and building information
+  - `/land-use-info` and `/land-use-info-llm`: Summary of Land use and building information
+  - `/collaborative-street-works-llm`: Collaborative street works recommendation endpoint
 - Asynchronous processing of multiple OS NGD API calls
 - Intelligent data filtering and data aggregation
 - Integration with OpenAI's chat gpt-4o mini for data interpretation